-There are now two local maritime archaeology groups, the Cornwall and Isles of Scilly Maritime Archaeology Society (CISMAS) and the Islands Maritime Group (IMAG), and other independent divers.
-Maritime projects have included ongoing trials on HMS Colossus (e.g. Camidge 2005; 2009), work on the Firebrand by Bristol University and the discovery of the Wheel Wreck by IMAG which has been designated under the Protection of Wrecks Act 2003.
-Wessex Archaeology has carried out designated and undesignated site assessments of a number of wrecks for English Heritage (Wessex Archaeology 2005; 2006a; 2007).
+There are two local maritime archaeology groups, the Cornwall and Isles of Scilly Maritime Archaeology Society (CISMAS) and the Islands Maritime Group (IMAG), and other independent divers.
+Maritime projects have included ongoing trials on HMS Colossus (e.g., Camidge 2005; 2009), work on the Firebrand by Bristol University (Camidge 2011) and the discovery of the Wheel Wreck by IMAG which has been designated under the Protection of Wrecks Act 1973.
+Wessex Archaeology has carried out designated and undesignated site assessments of a number of wrecks for Historic England (Wessex Archaeology 2005; 2006a; 2007).